yaroslav-v/grav-skeleton-freelancer-site/themes/freelancer/README.md

 # Installation

-Installing the Twenty theme can be done in one of two ways.
+Installing the Freelancer theme can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 ## GPM Installation (Preferred)